aadrijupadya/MapNMeet35L/README.md

 This is a course project for CS 35L at UCLA.
 For any questions or issues, please contact the developers for this project at aadriju01@g.ucla.edu, dtritasavit@g.ucla.edu, akhileshb@g.ucla.edu, antquin36@g.ucla.edu, adraj@g.ucla.edu.

-## Note for CS 35L Submission
-For grading purposes, the submission tarball will include the necessary `.env` files with actual values.
-These files are not included in the git repository for security reasons, but are provided in the submission to allow graders to run the application locally.